temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

    - [Use Smart Commits - Jira](https://confluence.atlassian.com/bitbucket/use-smart-commits-298979931.html)
  - Document any exceptions or special guidelines for your team

+## Try and See Strategy
+Sometimes you don't have enough knowlege or relevent examples to act as the basis for making a decision.
+In these cases a try and see strategy can quickly expose the strengths and weaknesses of a single or competing technologies or architectural approaches.
+This is often refered to as a 'Research Spike' in the Scrum Process.
+The important thing to manage in this strategy is the time alloted for the the 'try' period so that it does not become a lengthy 'College Project'.
+The steps to implementing this strategy are:

+ - Create the Research Spike in your tracking system with:
+   - Context
+     - The problem summary
+     - Time limit (or story points) alloted for the spike
+   - Goals
+     - Specific goals of the spike with:
+       - The proposed solution or areas of investigation
+       - Tests relevent to proving the solution
+       - Documentation and presentation of the results to team
+   - Acceptance Criteria
+     - The criteria that will be used to make a decision
+ - Assign team members to investigate and prepare a report and presetation
+ - Scheduled a decision meeting at the earliest feasable time

 Establishing and documenting a decision making process is an important step in aligning and focusing your team on the common goal of 'gitn r done' without the distraction of long winded arguments about personal preferences or past methods.

-Save those for apre\`- work get togethers at the pub :) ...
+Save those for apre\`- work get togethers at the pub :)

+...
 Cheers